 Infection outcome depends on the success of the parasite within its host.
 With theoretical and empirical approaches, we study what influences pathogen dynamics and its implication on symptoms.

-Parthenogenetic species produce mainly daughter without males.
-We study the selection during the rare event of sexual reproduction.
+I- Parthenogenetic species produce mainly daughters without males.
+We study selection during the rare events of sexual reproduction in Daphnia.

 Parasites need to go through several infection steps to be successfull.
 We study how the evolution at each step shapes host-parasite coevolution.